skrey/yellow-extensions/source/disqus/README.md

 ## How to show comments

 [Disqus](https://disqus.com) is a comment service for websites.
 To use this extension open file `system/extensions/yellow-system.ini` and change `DisqusShortname: website`.
 You can find the name of your website in the Disqus dashboard.
 Comments are shown on blog pages.
 To show comments on other pages add a `[disqus]` shortcut to a page.

+If you don't want that comments are shown, set `Comment: exclude` in the [settings](https://github.com/datenstrom/yellow-extensions/tree/master/source/core#settings) at the top of a page.

 ## Examples